bullet-train-co/bullet_train-core/docs/themes.md

  - It might come from the “Light” theme today, but if you switch to the “Bold” theme later, it’ll can start pulling it from there.
  - If you start extending “Light”, you can override its `box` implementation and your application will pick up the new customized version from your theme automatically.
- - If (hypothetically) `box` became generalized and move into the parent “Tailwind” theme, your application would pick it up from the appropriate place.
+ - If (hypothetically) `box` became generalized and move into the parent “Tailwind CSS” theme, your application would pick it up from the appropriate place.

-### Avoid modifying the stock templates.

-It's not the end of the world if you do, but it sets you up for merge conflicts down the road.
-It's better if you go through the steps above to create your own theme that extends the theme you're primarily using.

 ### Let your designer name their theme.